P – (1) The symbol for power. (2) The symbol for pressure.

 player piano – a self-playing piano, which has a pneumatic or electro-mechanical mechanism that plays the piano using pre-programmed music recorded on piano rolls.
 Modern versions of player pianos use MIDI-encoded music stored on disks or CDs.
 Also known as a pianola.

 playlist – (1) A list of the recorded music to be broadcast on the radio during a particular program or time period.
 (2) A list of media files to be played on a portable media player, computer, or other device, either sequentially or randomly.
-(3) A group of clips on an audio or MIDI track that allow the user to create alternate takes or edits of a performance on the same track.
-Other DAWs refer to this as an edit list, play order list, take, take folder, or track alternative.
+(3) A group of clips on the same audio or MIDI track in a DAW that allow the user to create alternate takes or edits of a performance.
+This allows the user to choose the best take or make a comp by choosing the best portion of each take.
+Other DAWs refer to this as an edit list, play order list, take, take folder, track alternative, comp track, or multi-lane.
 Sometimes spelled play list.

 plosive – the sound made when air is suddenly released resulting in a popping sound on a microphone, for example, when singing or saying words beginning with letters such as “P” and “B.” Compare with aspiration.
 See also blast.

 PLOUD – the European Broadcast Union (EBU) group that works on loudness issues, especially as they pertain to the broadcasting industry and manufacturers of equipment used within the industry.

 pluck – to pull and release a string on an instrument, such as a guitar, causing the string to vibrate, using either a finger or a pick.
 Compare with strum.

 plug – a male connector on a cable that mates with a jack.